davidguva/OpenVidReview/README.md

 - Implement the use of encrypted passwords (especially for the admin interface)
 - Real-time updates with Socket.io
+- Overall to make it as secure as possible and ready for production.

 I would love for people to test this and give feedback.